hxlnt/nobadmemories.com/raecyclopedia/art.md

 ---
 tags: raecyclopedia
 layout: raecyclopedia.njk
-title: Lab→ Raecyclopedia
+title: Lab → Raecyclopedia
 pagename: Art
-intro: A catalog of everything I've looked up about art since January 1, 2021.
+intro: A catalog of everything I've looked up about art this year.
 entries:
   - date: 2021-01-10
     question: What are some libraries or museums in the US that house Bruno Munari's work?